koher/try-swift-2016/try-swift.md

 ^ Mainly, it leads two problems.

 ^ 1.
-Hard to fix the bugs
+Hard to debug.

 ^ 2.
 Can't branch operations by the causes of errors.